Strategies for a Successful Global Brand

 One of the reasons global brands change their names is to achieve brand globalisation.
 There are also numerous other strategies that successful companies employ; read on to find out more about them.

-What is brand globalisation?
+What is Brand Globalisation?

 Brand globalisation refers to a scenario where brands gain recognition worldwide, for example, Apple, Google and Adidas.